sourcegraph/handbook/content/communication/team_chat.md

 - #design - How Sourcegraph looks visually
 - #feedback - Feedback directly from our users & customers
 - #product - Product questions, ideas and thoughts
+- #prod-eng-announce - Announcements that are relevant to all of product or all of engineering (or both) belong here._You should read every message in here, and messages you post to it should have a high signal-noise ratio._

 ### Operations